The 100 km2

 - SPDD-089 (46m at 1.03 g/t Au from 56 to 102m)

-The target in the middle of Pokukrom East will include follow up on hole:
+The target in the middle of Pokukrom East included follow up on hole:

 - SPDD-166 (19m at 2.24 g/t from 263 to 282m)

-The target areas to the south of Pokukrom East, which is open down-dip, down-plunge and to the south, will follow up on holes:
+The target areas to the south of Pokukrom East, which is open down-dip, down-plunge and to the south, followed up on holes:

 - SPDD-159 (9m at 2.48 g/t Au from surface)